SkylineCommunications/dataminer-docs/connector-help/connector_help/Imagine_Communications_AES6800+.md

 # Imagine Communications AES6800+

-The **Imagine Communications AES6800+** driver combines a **serial** and **smart-serial** connection to monitor and configure the Amplifier card in an Imagine Communications frame.
+The **Imagine Communications AES6800+** connector combines a **serial** and **smart-serial** connection to monitor and configure the Amplifier card in an Imagine Communications frame.
 Alarm monitoring can be activated on all important parameters.

 ## About